 Following UPLC-MS/MS analyses, data were imported into Proteome Discoverer 2.4 (Thermo Scientific Inc.) The MS/MS data were searched against a SwissProt Mouse database (downloaded November 2019) plus additional common contaminant proteins, including yeast alcohol dehydrogenase (ADH), bovine casein, bovine serum albumin, as well as an equal number of reversed-sequence “decoys” for false discovery rate determination.
 Mascot Distiller and Mascot Server (v 2.5, Matrix Sciences) were utilized to produce fragment ion spectra and to perform the database searches.
 Database search parameters included fixed modification on Cys (carbamidomethyl) and variable modification on Met (oxidation), Asn/Gln (deamindation), Lys (TMTPro) and peptide N-termini (TMTPro).
 Reporter ion intensities were calculated using the Reporter Ions Quantifier algorithm in Proteome Discoverer.
 Percolator node in Proteome Discoverer was used to annotate the data at a maximum 1% protein false discovery rate.

 Quantitative LC-MS/MS results.
-Raw peptide intensities were exported from Proteome Discover for downstream analysis and processing in R. The total dataset had 94020 unique peptides following FDR adjustment to 1%.
-Following database searching and protein scoring using the Protein FDR Validator algorithm, the data was annotated at a 1% protein false discovery rate, resulting in the identification of 7521 proteins.
-These results can be found in Supplemental Table .
+Raw peptide intensities were exported from Proteome Discover for downstream analysis and processing in R. The total dataset had 94,020 unique peptides following FDR adjustment to 1%.
+Following database searching and protein scoring using the Protein FDR Validator algorithm, the data was annotated at a 1% protein false discovery rate, resulting in the identification of 7,488 proteins.
+These results can be found in Supplemental Table 2.

 TMT Peptide-level processing.
 Peptides from contaminant and non-mouse proteins were removed.
 First, we performed sample loading normalization, normalizing the total ion intensity for each TMT channel within an experiment to be equal.
 Sample loading normalization corrects for small differences in the amount of sample analyzed and labeling reaction efficiency differences between individual TMT channels within an experiment.